cksystemsteaching/selfie/manuscript/encoding.md

 # 3. Encoding {#encoding}

 Information, whatever it is, needs to be encoded in bits for a computer to handle it.
 Since `selfie.c` is a sequence of characters let us first look at how characters are encoded.
-After that we explain how sequences of characters form larger constructs such as strings, identifiers, and even whole numbers and machine instructions and how they are encoded and also decoded on the machine.
+After that we explain how sequences of characters form larger constructs such as strings, identifiers, and even positive and negative numbers.
+We also recall parts of elementary arithmetics and explain how that works on a computer.

+Interestingly, the encoding of numbers can also be used to represent information on machine level.
+For example, the encoding of memory addresses and machine instructions can be done in the same or a similar way than the encoding of numbers.
+We explain that here as well.

 ## Characters